All posts

 Reporting the LLC itself

-Under Bens e Direitos (Assets and Rights), the LLC membership interest is reported using:
+Under Bens e Direitos, report the LLC membership interest using:

 • Grupo 03 — Participações Societárias

-• Código 01 or 02 — depending on whether it is a controlling interest or minority interest
+• Código 01 or 02 — controlling vs. minority interest

-• Discriminação field: Include the LLC name, EIN, state of formation, ownership percentage, and acquisition date
+• Discriminação field: LLC name, EIN, state of formation, ownership percentage, acquisition date

-• Situação em 31/12 (previous year and current year): Report the cost basis of the membership interest in BRL, converted at the PTAX rate on the date of the capital contribution
+• Situação em 31/12: Cost basis in BRL, converted at the PTAX rate on the date of your capital contribution

-The US bank account is reported separately under Grupo 06 (Depósitos e Créditos), Código 01 (Depósito bancário no exterior), with the bank name, account number, country, and balance in BRL converted at the PTAX rate on December 31.
+The US bank account goes separately under Grupo 06, Código 01 (Depósito bancário no exterior), with bank name, account number, country, and balance in BRL at the December 31 PTAX rate.

 Form 5472 and Receita Federal: dual reporting

-The same transactions that trigger Brazilian reporting obligations also trigger US filing requirements.
-Form 5472 (Information Return of a 25% Foreign-Owned US Corporation) requires disclosure of all "reportable transactions" between the US LLC and its foreign owner.
-Every capital contribution, distribution, loan, service fee, and payment between the Brazilian founder and the LLC appears on both Form 5472 (filed with the IRS) and the IRPF Bens e Direitos schedule (filed with the Receita Federal).
+The same transactions that trigger Brazilian reporting also trigger US filing.
+Form 5472 requires disclosure of all "reportable transactions" between the LLC and its foreign owner.
+Every capital contribution, distribution, loan, service fee, and payment between you and the LLC shows up on both Form 5472 (IRS) and the IRPF Bens e Direitos schedule (Receita Federal).

 Overlapping disclosure